Perspective | Washington’s front office looks nothing like it ever has before. That’s a reason for hope.

 There’s what you’re looking for at all levels of this organization, so woebegone for so long: progress.
 After Rivera inherited a 3-13 team and coached it to a 7-9 season — and an unexpected division championship — there is some progress on the field, even as there are still, judging by Wednesday’s news conference, 568 unanswered questions about who will play quarterback in 2021 and beyond.

 Yet because this outfit has been so beset by so many off-the-field issues for so long, the progress off the field right now is as important.
 Maybe Washington is finally winning off the field!
 No, seriously, this matters.
-Taking such hiring steps — in any market — should seem obvious in 2021, and yet look around the NFL, where Black assistant coaches continue to be passed over for head jobs.
+Taking such hiring steps — in any market — should seem obvious in 2021, and yet look around the NFL, where Black assistant coaches continue to be passed over for top jobs.
 The league consists of 70 percent Black players, yet only five of 32 general managers are Black.

 That’s less than 16 percent of head coaches and top personnel execs who are not White, which sends a terrible message to the players who sacrifice their bodies every Sunday: You’re good enough to play but not considered smart enough or capable enough to lead or build.